zandao682/SillyTavern-GMLoreParser/README.md

 ## Status panel

 A live, schema-driven panel renders above the chat input: identity + active title, grouped fields (bars/values/pools/lists), and collapsible sections for **scene** and **party** rosters, needs, capabilities (static + progressing), domains, quests, reputation, world events, currency, rank, companions, and equipment & inventory.
 During an active creation session it shows the creation step checklist instead.
 Disabled features and empty sections are hidden.
 The panel lives in a pinnable top-bar left drawer.

+Styling inherits SillyTavern's active theme via its `--SmartTheme*` variables.
+The panel's semantic state colors (need/loyalty ok·warn·crit, condition pills, the six reputation-tier colors) are centralized as **`--glp-*` CSS variables** with the built-in values as fallbacks, so a campaign or theme can recolor any of them from SillyTavern's **Custom CSS** without touching the extension, e.g. `:root { --glp-crit: #ff3355; --glp-rep-hostile: #cc2222; }`.

 ---